keboola/connection-docs/tutorial/load/database.md

 [tables manually](/tutorial/load/) before, their contents will not change at all.
 The extractor overwrites the table contents, and the manually loaded CSV files match the contents of the sample database.

-Now when you know how to use the MySQL extractor, continue with the [rest of the tutorial](/tutorial/manipulate/).
+Now when you know how to use the Snowflake extractor, continue with the [rest of the tutorial](/tutorial/manipulate/).